Jeremylinardatos/IS477git/README.md

 After dropping this column, we searched for missing values and looked at data types.
 We did find one missing value for each attribute that could be attributed to the fact there was an extra place holder observation for leap years of which 2025 is not.
 Looking at the data types, everything seems to align and match what we would expect.
 We also verified integrity using SHA256 once again.
 To prepare for integration, we had to do some further cleaning.
 We converted our DOY column to a usable date column using datetime.
 Additionally, we did the same with our home run data game_date column.
 After formatting the dates properly in both datasets, we were able to properly integrate.

-Cleaning with Merging: Prior to merging our first two datasets together (home runs and batting), we need to do just a bit more cleaning.
+<h3>Cleaning with Merging:<h3></h3> Prior to merging our first two datasets together (home runs and batting), we need to do just a bit more cleaning.
 For the batting dataset, we had to strip the player column to lowercase for merging purposes.
 Additionally, during the merge process, we dropped unnecessary or duplicate columns (Ex: No need for two columns representing names).
 To confirm successful integration we searched for missing values and found none.

-<h1>Findings:<h1></h1>
+<h2>Findings:<h2></h2>
  Ultimately the goal was to identify if there was a significant relationship between wind and batting, quantify this relationship, and suggest if players and managers should adjust their playstyle.

 After properly integrating our datasets, we created a set of visualizations to show the relationship between our weather and baseball data.
 We created two graphs, to identify the relationship between air temperature and wind direction with hit distance.
 Ultimately, both of these visuals provided inconclusive evidence to quantify wind having a significant effect on the actual play.